lwaschuk/Kotlin-Command-Line-Chess/README.md

 * There cannot be any pieces between the king and rook
 * The king cannot be in check, nor can the squares the king moves over or to be under attack by opposing pieces.

+## Testing

+I did basic movement tests, there is no value to make more for a command line game of chess... when chess.com exists!

 ## Conclusion

 Kotlin Chess Game is a fun and challenging way to play chess on your terminal with a friend.
 Whether you are an experienced player or